Supporting people who have experienced sexual abuse, sexual assault or violence

 The number of therapy sessions can vary, depending on personal need and preferences.

-The counselling we initially offer is limited to one year.
+The counselling we initially offer is up to 52 sessions.
 At the end of which, we go through a review to understand if any further support is required.

 We host regular support groups, and creative sessions such as music, writing, art and other creative and therapeutic group activities.